 With the following effective tips, Shopify stores will create a trustworthy backlink profile:

 - Generate valuable content so other websites relevant to your eCommerce niche find it helpful and willingly reference your store.
-Add a blog section to your site and publish well-written and useful articles, containing search words relevant to your service or product.
+Add a blog section to your site and publish well-written, useful articles that contain relevant search words related to your service or product.

 Let’s say you sell digital cameras.
 You could publish a post entitled “5 best cameras for beginners” and insert a few cameras from your store.